 SUBJECT INITIAL RESPONSE (2019) - AS PER OAG REPORT OAG ASSESSMENT OF STATUS (2019) 2020 PAC QUESTIONS 2020 RESPONSES FROM THE MINISTRY license Ministry of Economy for vetting.
 MOF is still awaiting review to be finalised. submitted to Ministry of Economy for vetting.
 MoF is still awaiting results of the review to be finalised. the Ministry of Economy?
 The revised fee structure is attached.
 Evidence: Fee Structure 13.
 Log Scaling The log scaling rule is incorporated in the harvesting regulation which is yet to be reviewed and vetted by Ministry of Economy.
 Partially Implemented The Ministry stated it has a log scaling rule but this was not presented to audit when requested, audit has not sighted and verified its context.
 Ministry further mentioned in its response that it will be reviewing its draft Harvesting Regulations in November 2019.
 Can the Ministry provide a copy of the finalized log scaling rule and also update on why there was a delay?
 A copy of the current log scaling rule is attached and is being used during harvesting operations.
 The log scaling rule will be incorporated into the Harvesting Regulations, which is currently under development.
 Evidence: Log scaling Rule 14.
 Environmental Standards in Forest Management and Environment Impact Assessment The EIA for the Ministry is underlined in the FFHCOP, it is reference point for EIA compliances assessment by the ministry.
 Communications are done through Ministry awareness programs.
 Partially Implemented.
-The Environment Impact Assessment (EIA) for the Ministry is underlined in the FFHCOP, it is a reference point for EIA compliances assessment by the Ministry. logging areas from the Ministry of Environment.
-Can the Ministry provide evidences of the awareness done since Since 2013, 277 individuals have been trained on the FFHCOP.
+The Environment Impact Assessment (EIA) for the Ministry is underlined in the FFHCOP, it is a reference point for EIA compliances assessment by the Ministry.
+An examination of the Fiji Forest Harvesting Code of Practice (FFHCOP) noted that it integrates the concept of the EIA.
+To apply for a logging licence, applicants are required to obtain EIA assessment done for the logging areas from the Ministry of Environment.
+Can the Ministry provide evidences of the awareness done since the year 2013 on the Fiji Since 2013, 277 individuals have been trained on the FFHCOP.
 The targeted audiences are the logging contractors, resource owners, forest warden and staff of the Ministry in all 3 Divisions.
 Evidence: Monitoring & Training Reports:

 SUBJECT INITIAL RESPONSE (2019) - AS PER OAG REPORT OAG ASSESSMENT OF STATUS (2019) 2020 PAC QUESTIONS 2020 RESPONSES FROM THE MINISTRY Forest Harvesting Code of Practise (FFHCOP)?
 Who are the targeted audience?
-Forest Warden Code Awareness Training Course - 27 trained FTC 2016 August to July 2017 Annual Report - 26 trained FTC 2015 Annual Report - 224 trained 15.
-Non-Wood Forest Products Ministry to work towards development of a management plan for non-wood products in Fiji.
-No Timeline provided for the preparation of Non-wood management plan.
+Forest Warden Code Awareness Training Course - 27 trained FTC 2016 August to July 2017 Annual Report - 26 trained FTC 2015 Annual Report - 224 trained Evidence: Training Reports 15.
+Non-Wood Ministry to work Not Implemented.
+The audit noted that a Under the Ministry's research on wood and non- Forest Products towards development management plan for wood, it has completed 2 non-wood forest of a management plan The Ministry is still yet to develop a non-wood product in commodities which are bamboo and coconut for non-wood products Non-Wood Management Plan, for non- the country is still yet to in Fiji. wood species in the country be developed.
+The Ministry is currently developing a report on No Timeline provided for the preparation of Non-wood management plan.
 NMP will be carried out once funding availability is approved, it's a costly and timely exercises.
-Not Implemented.
-The Ministry is still yet to develop a Non-Wood Management Plan, for non- wood species in the country The audit noted that a management plan for non-wood product in the country is still yet to be developed.
 The Ministry has clarified in its response to this recommendation that non-wood products were focused on bamboo and sandalwood and these are embedded in the Ministry's Strategic Development Plan and Operational Plan for 2019 to 2020.
-Evidence: Training Reports Under the Ministry's research on wood and non-wood, it has completed 2 non-wood forest commodities which are bamboo and coconut The Ministry is currently developing a report on potential non-wood forest products through: a) Classification (e.g. food, medicine, fibres, biomass, resins & oils. b) Conservation c) Management d) Processing & Marketing e) Community involvement & Livelihood The more focussed work of the Ministry are planting of Calophyllum ("Dilo"), Candlenut ("Sikeci") and Sandalwood.
-Conservation areas are set aside for naturally grown sandalwood as well as other species for conservation and natural regeneration.
-The Ministry is about to incorporating the use of non-wood products in the Strategic complete its Sandalwood inventory to gauge the varieties and distribution nationwide.
+Apart from incorporating the use of non-wood products in the Strategic complete its Sandalwood inventory to gauge the